ammariqais/SkiaForUnity/README.md

 SkiaSharp is a .NET binding to the Skia library, which is utilized by popular platforms like Google Chrome, Android, and Flutter.
 By integrating SkiaSharp into Unity, you gain access to a wide range of APIs for rendering vector graphics, text, and images.
 The inclusion of HarfBuzz further improves text rendering, making it ideal for internationalization and multilingual projects.

+## Added support for SVG.Skia:

+SkiaForUnity now supports rendering SVG graphics using SVG.Skia.
+This allows you to leverage the power of SVG for creating scalable vector graphics within your Unity projects.

+Benefits of SVG.Skia:

+    Scalability: SVG graphics can be scaled to any size without losing quality.
+    Cross-platform compatibility: SVG is a widely supported format that works across different platforms.

 ## Features

 - **High-performance graphics:** SkiaSharp for Unity utilizes Skia's hardware-accelerated rendering capabilities to deliver fast and smooth graphics performance.